Trump appeals again to delay 'Apprentice' contestant's suit

 NEW YORK (AP) - President Donald Trump wants New York's highest court to delay a defamation suit filed by a former "Apprentice" contestant who accused him of unwanted groping and kissing.

-Zervos' lawyer, Mariann Wang (WAHNG'), notes Trump has lost bids so far to delay the case.
-She says she looks forward to proving it.
+Zervos' lawyer, Mariann Wang, noted Tuesday that Trump has lost bids so far to delay the case - "and for good reason," she said.

+"No one is above the law," Wang said in a statement.
+She said that she believed the "sound reasoning" behind the denials so far would prevail.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.